Design Thinking and Data

 The Data Studio was organized by the Innovation Insights Hub, University of the Arts London and funded by UAL.
 It was designed and facilitated by Professor Lucy Kimbell (UAL) in collaboration with Dr Nina Wakeford (Goldsmiths), Professor Richard Vidgen (UNSW) and Andy Hamflett (AAM Associates) with support from Naomi Bailey-Cooper.
 Thanks go to the Trussell Trust for their expert input and to all the participants who took part.

 Data Studio #1 is documented in a report that shares the themes, insights and questions that emerged about food poverty and food bank operations, as well as using different kinds of data in relation to social challenges and service design.
 The report also includes eight ‘proto’ research projects addressing different aspects of food poverty and foodbank operations.
 Some of these are now being further developed by some of the participants.

 Data Studio #2: Patient Experience Data

 With colleagues from Kings College London, the Innovation Insights Hub presented Data Studio 2 at Central Saint Martins, UAL in March 2017.
 The workshop brought together 16 researchers and healthcare professionals with a shared interest in patient experience data within healthcare organisations.
-A full write-up of the two day event will follow shortly.
+The outputs included a proposal for new research projects.